MeJlukc/MeJlukc/README.md

 ## Hi there 👋
 I’m a beginner Frontend-Developer who enjoys building web projects and learning new technologies

-How to contact me: just send email to solomatin.yarik@mail.ru
+How to contact me: send email to solomatin.yarik@mail.ru
 You can also reach me on Telegram: [@YarikSoulik](https://t.me/YarikSoulik)

 ## 🚀 Hard Skills